inducer/lecture-tube/README.md

 (and its successors) can record in [1080p](https://en.wikipedia.org/wiki/1080p).

-**Update:** After more experimentation, guvcview has proven itself promising, but incapable of recording ~2 h of video while maintaining reasonable sync.

-I use guvcview on Linux to capture room video.
+Our current approach to capturing what's going on in the classroom is to use gstreamer.
+I've packaged this up in a script:

+    ./capture-room room-2012-10-3.mkv

 I recommend the MKV ("Matroska") video container format.
-These considerations enter into this
+These considerations enter into this choice:
-choice:

 * It supports files of arbitrary size.
 AVI (the other choice in guvcview) does not, and thus you get lots of little files that are fun to glue back